 Navy Hill advisory board adds meeting, schedules hearings

 Richmond City Council’s Navy Hill advisory commission added a date to its meeting schedule and set four public hearing dates.

 The new meeting is scheduled Wednesday, Dec.
 4, from 6:30-9:30 p.m. in council chambers at City Hall.
 Remaining Saturday meetings are scheduled Dec.
-7 at council chambers and Dec.
-14 at the downtown library at 101 E. Franklin St. Both Saturday meetings are 9 a.m.-noon.
+7 and 14 at council chambers (changed from the Dec.
+14 meeting’s originally announced location).
+Both Saturday meetings are 9 a.m.-noon.

 The 6 p.m. hearings are scheduled Dec.
 16 at Martin Luther King Jr. Middle School, 1000 Mosby St., Richmond; Dec.
 17 at Carver Elementary School, 1110 W. Leigh St.; Dec.
 18 at Hickory Hill Community Center, 3000 E. Belt Blvd.; and Dec.
 19 at Southside Community Services Center, 4100 Hull Street Road.